ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Change Log

+##### 1.08
+- Fixed a bug that caused the search on the menu to break when the custom launchers box was set to disabled/hidden.
+- Fixed a bug that caused the search on the menu would not fit to the panel width when the custom launchers box was set to disabled/hidden.
+- Added support for localizations.
+If someone wants to contribute with translations, inside the Help section of this applet (found in the applet context menu) you will find some pointers on how to do it.

 ##### 1.07
 - Reorganized this applet settings window.
 - Added to this applet context menu a **Help** menu item.
 It will open a file containing some basic information about usage and some troubleshooting instructions.